kennethmiranda/ad-sysadmin-lab/README.md

 ```

 In Event Viewer, Event ID `4740` (account locked out) will show the
-caller computer name — identifying which machine is triggering the
+caller computer name, identifying which machine is triggering the
 failed authentications (e.g., a saved stale credential on a shared
 workstation).